na-na-hi/renget/archive/AvoidSwitchBan.md

 * Gives you control over what gets blocked.
 * Protection is retained when switching networks.

-Stick to MITM DNS/Incognito/Exosphere, and do not use 90DNS!
+Stick to DNS MITM/Incognito/Exosphere, and do not use 90DNS!

 #####Is it possible to unban a Switch?
 ***